alf45tar/PedalinoMini/README.md

 - Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)

+## Features version 2.0

+Additional features are under development and available on branch [dev-2.0](https://github.com/alf45tar/PedalinoMini/tree/dev-2.0).

+- Download and upload configuration (JSON)
+- Bank numbers increased from 10 to 20
+- Bank name (option to include bank number into bank name)
+- Pedal name (option to include MIDI value into pedal name)
+- New display mode
+- Updated Arduino MIDI Library to v5 using AppleMidi, ipMIDI, BLE-MIDI trasport layers

+More to come.

 ## iOS and Android App

 The app made with [Blynk](https://www.blynk.cc) will be released soon.
 The app will not for free because Blynk is charging you Blynk.Energy cost (the required energy pack cost 13.99 euro).
 I will not earn any buck from Blynk.